sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/slack.md

 `channel_data`: A dictionary detailing a specific channel to determine where messages are fetched from.

-`created_at`: An optional parameter leveraging dlt.sources.incremental to define the timestamp range for message retrieval.
+`created_at`: An optional parameter leveraging data_load_tool.sources.incremental to define the timestamp range for message retrieval.
 Sub-arguments include:

    - `ts`: Timestamp from the Slack API response.